 For nurse assistants working in certified SNFs that were hired under this waiver on or before June 6, 2022 will have until October 6, 2022, to complete their nurse aide training program and become certified.

 - HSC sections 1263(c), 1337.1(e)(2), 1337.6 and Title 22 CCR section 71839: All CNAs in an active status are encouraged to renew following normal timelines.
 A CNA seeking certificate renewal may complete any of the 48 required hours of in-service or continuing education units at any time during the 2-year recertification period and may complete all the required 48 hours through online or distance learning formats.

-4. HSC section 1337.6 and Title 22 California Code of Regulations (CCR) section 71839: A CNA whose certification expired within the previous 2 years, or whose certification will expire during the state of emergency, and who remains in an "employable during state of emergency" status may work as a CNA for the duration of the declared emergency without renewal.
+- HSC section 1337.6 and Title 22 CCR section 71839: A CNA whose certification expired no earlier than March 30, 2018, or whose certification will expire during the state of emergency, and who remains in an "employable during state of emergency" status may work as a CNA without renewal.
 All facilities must check CDPH's online verification page to verify employment eligibility.
 Only those CNAs with a status of "active" or "employable during state of emergency" may be employed.
 A CNA who remains in an "employable during state of emergency" status will be allowed to complete in-service or continuing education units and count them towards renewal of the certification.
 Any of the 48 hours of in-service and continuing education may be completed through online or distance learning formats.

-Any future AFLs related to temporary emergency waivers of statutory requirements for CNAs, NATPs, or competency examinations may be found on CDPH's All Facilities Letters 2020 webpage.
+Any future AFLs related to temporary emergency waivers of statutory requirements for CNAs, NATPs, or competency examinations may be found on CDPH's All Facilities Letters webpage.

-Original signed by Heidi W. Steinecker
+Original signed by Cassie Dunham